and Billy E

 As you can see, tiers can include several players or just a few.
 Sometimes players have their own tier with just a few players, and sometimes many are in the tier.

 Now let's say that you are drafting in a 10-team league.
 The first seven wide receivers in the rankings are gone.
-Let's also say for arguments sake that the top three quarterbacks (yes, Peyton Manning, Drew Brees, and Aaron Rodgers) are also off the board.
+Let's also say for arguments sake that the top three quarterbacks (Aaron Rodgers, Andrew Luck, Tom Brady) are also off the board.
 Then you look at the running back rankings and you happen to notice that the first nine running backs are gone.

 It's your turn to make the 18th overall pick.
 In your top tier of RBs there are 7 available.
 In your top available tier of WRs there is only 1 or 2.
 The thing to do, according to the tier-based approach, would be to take the WR because there is almost no chance he will still be available when you pick next in this serpentine draft and he is the last player left in his tier.
 By contrast, there are seven running backs left in the current running back tier and, by the way, some of the owners behind you have already selected a running back in first round and may be looking at a different position in round two.
 One of those four remaining similarly-valued running backs is bound to be there when the pick comes back to you in the next round so take a pass on the backs and grab the receiver.
 This is but one imaginary example, but similar scenarios will play themselves out again and again throughout your fantasy football draft.
 Having the tiers in place on your cheat sheet will lead you to smarter decisions.